 Nuts and Seeds for Heart-Healthy Snacking

 Nuts and seeds are nutrient powerhouses, offering a blend of #HealthyFats, fiber, protein, and essential vitamins and minerals that benefit heart health.
-In particular, almonds, walnuts, flaxseeds, and chia seeds have been linked to reduced cholesterol levels and improved heart function.
+Almonds, walnuts, flaxseeds, and chia seeds, in particular, have been linked to reduced cholesterol levels and improved heart function.

 - Almonds and Walnuts: High in monounsaturated fats and omega-3s, they can reduce LDL cholesterol and improve blood vessel function.